Posted Date: 09/30/2020

 Please click on this link for an informative video, explaining the process:

-Use this link to see the results of Gating Criteria Report data reviewed Wednesday that will be used to make adjustments to the school evironment for the week of Jan.
-18.
+Use this link to see the results of Gating Criteria Report data reviewed Wednesday that will be used to make adjustments to the school evironment for the remainder of the 2020-2021 school year.

 Use this link to see the ADA, average daily attendance, generated from Powerschool for the same preceding two week frame.